ajmoyeht/first_app/README.md

-# ruby on Rails Tutorial first application
+# Ruby on Rails Tutorial first application

-This is the first appliacation for the [*Ruby on Rails Tutorial*(http://railstutorial.org/)
+This is the first appliacation for the [*Ruby on Rails Tutorial*](http://railstutorial.org/)